Floorp-Projects/Floorp/layout/tools/reftest/README.txt

                          fast on a 32-bit system but inordinately slow on a 64-bit system).

-      require-or(cond1&&cond2&&...,fallback)
-          Require some particular setup be performed or environmental condition(s) made true (eg setting debug mode) before the test is run.
-If any condition is unknown, unimplemented, or fails, revert to the fallback failure-type.
-          Example: require-or(debugMode,skip)

       asserts(count)
           Loading the test and reference is known to assert exactly count times.